The Balmoral, a Rocco Forte Hotel

 To have a truly Scottish experience guests have a selection of over 400 whiskies to choose from in the traditional Scotch Bar or contemporary cocktails are also available in the Balmoral Bar.

-Edinburgh is a breathtaking city with many bars, theatres and museums.
+Edinburgh is a breathtaking city with many bars, theaters and museums.
 Guest can visit the famous Edinburgh Castle which is within walking distance from the Balmoral Hotel, Edinburgh will certainly be a memorable visit.

 If you don't want to venture out of the hotel, there are a wide range restaurants and also the award winning Spa which has a pool, sauna, steam room, weights room and modern gym.